jacobo/building_services/slides.md

 !SLIDE[bg=pictures/whatamidoing.jpg] bullets incremental
 ### What do I know?

-.notes FOCUS: theme is distributed architecture.
-FOCUS: this talk is about it a story.
+.notes This talk my story of building and living with a distributed architecture.
 This is the first time I've given a talk in Israel.
 It's also the first time I've given a technical talk.
 Last time I gave a talk at a ruby conference I talked about Surfing.
 This talk is going to be very different, but there's one key point that remains the same.
 This is a story of my experiences and what has worked for me.
 I'm not here to give you instructions on what to do.
 I only hope to inspire you.
 Maybe you'll face some problems similar to the ones I'm going to describe.
 Hopefully sharing my experience will help you to solve them better than I did.

 !SLIDE[bg=pictures/engineyardcloud.png]
 ## Engine Yard